Balochistan To Plant 290,000 Saplings In Monsoon Drive - UrduPoint

 Balochistan To Plant 290,000 Saplings In Monsoon Drive

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jul, 2020 ) :The Balochistan government on Friday started monsoon trees plantation drive in a bid to promote greenery and reduce challenges and impacts of global warming in the province.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jul, 2020 ) :The Balochistan government has kicked off monsoon trees plantation drive in a bid to promote greenery and reduce challenges and impacts of global warming in the province.

 According to a provincial forest department official, Ali Imran, around 290,000 trees would be plants across the province in the monsoon plantation drive which started from today.
 He said that Balochistan government would plant 39,000 saplings on 'Plants for Pakistan' day which would be observed from August 14 to August 18 to plants maximum number of trees.
 Some 10,000 trees would be planted in Gwadar district during the current plantation drive, he added.